-It's completely up to you, although it's important that you wrap your scarf so that it covers your nose and mouth as this helps to warm up the air before you breathe it in.
-For many people with asthma, the cold air can trigger symptoms, but wearing a scarf wrapped loosely over the nose and mouth can help prevent this.
+Totally up to you!
+Just make sure that you wrap your scarf so that it covers your nose and mouth.
+This helps to warm up the air before you breathe it in.
+For many people with asthma, cold air can trigger symptoms, but wearing a scarf wrapped loosely over the nose and mouth can help prevent this.

 Can I use a buff, cycling mask or snood for my #Scarfie?

 Is it OK for my young child to wear a scarf like this over their mouth and nose?

 If your child is old enough to untie and remove the scarf, and they can breathe well when they’re all wrapped up, a scarf’s a good idea during the cold weather.
 So they might want to get involved in the #Scarfie campaign!

 But babies must never have anything covering their nose and mouth, or wear scarves at all, because of the risk of strangulation.

 Easy - dig out a scarf in another material like silk or cotton - or how about bamboo?
 Microfibre neck warmers are also a great idea, particularly if you like to exercise outdoors.

 Can I take my #Scarfie if I’m out doing exercise?

 Yes.
 For anyone exercising outdoors despite cold weather, a scarf over your mouth and nose is a good idea.
 You might want to go for something lightweight and breathable rather than a big woolly scarf, like a bamboo scarf or a microfibre neck warmer.
 These could double up as a sweatband when the weather warms up.

 How is #Scarfie going to help people?
 Shouldn’t you be spending your time doing other things?